EmelieMarkkanen/make-it-sew/README.md

 ![Project board image](assets/images/project-board.jpg)

-Make it Sew consists of 40 user stories, broken into acceptance criteria and tasks.
+Make it Sew consists of a number of user stories, broken into acceptance criteria and tasks.
 Lables were used to mark issues with priorities, like "must have", "nice to have" or "future feature" to organize the work throughout the project.
 As the tasks in each user story was finished and ticked off, the issue was moved to the done section of the project board and closed.

 All user stories for Make it Sew can be found in the [Make it Sew github repository issues section](https://github.com/EmelieMarkkanen/make-it-sew/issues) or [Make it Sew project board](https://github.com/users/EmelieMarkkanen/projects/4).